 More information is available in our Getting Started with the Research Computing Clusters guide.

 Additional software on Tigressdata is organized in "modules".

 Loading a module will add directories to your path and set environment variables.

 To see the effect of a module, e.g. run:

 See our Knowledge Base modules page for more details.

 Accessing Files from Della and Tiger on Tigressdata

 Tigressdata mounts both the /tigress and /projects folders that are found on most of Research Computing's clusters.
 This means any files saved in these folders from Della or Tiger can be accessed from Tigressdata.

-The figure below makes it clear that the /scratch/gpfs/filesystems of Della, Tiger, and Perseus as well as /tigress and /projects are accessible from Tigressdata:
+The figure below makes it clear that the /scratch/gpfs/filesystems of Della and Tiger as well as /tigress and /projects are accessible from Tigressdata: